Dark Mode Light Mode

 Compliance Mechanisms

 Google suggests a ‘robust mechanism’ to respect the Court’s order without interference from the government in how users experience search.
-The company also suggests the DOJ cut its proposed ten-year period over which it would oversee the company down to three years as the tech industry moves at a rapid pace.
+The company also suggests the DOJ cut its proposed ten-year period over which it would oversee the company down to three years as the tech industry rushes.

 Google’s Stance on Remedies

-In a letter sent to the DOJ, Google expressed concern about the proposals, writing that it found them overly broad and a threat to the company’s partnerships and business model.
+In a letter sent to the DOJ, Google expressed concern about the proposals, writing that they were overly broad and threatening the company’s partnerships and business model.
 In a blog post, Google stressed that its counterproposals maintain the Court’s specific issues while not burdening operations or undermining user privacy and security.

 The changes also hit at the potential effect on partners in the search ecosystem and didn’t amount to ‘changes that we propose lightly,’ said Google’s VP of Regulatory Affairs, Lee-Anne Mulholland.

-This is far from over in the legal battle.
+It is far from over in the legal battle.
 The two sides will kick off the trial in April 2025.
-While that is underway, Google is due to file a revised proposal by March aimed at capping its brand exposure to the lowest levels possible.
+While that is underway, Google will file a revised proposal by March to cap its brand exposure to the lowest levels possible.

 As this case unfolds, it has the rare opportunity to shake up the search industry and create a new precedent in how regulators will treat monopoly abuses within the tech space.
-Google’s challenge is how to maintain its innovative edge, while complying with regulations in a fast changing market.
+Google’s challenge is maintaining its innovative edge while complying with regulations in a fast-changing market.

 ethan cole author